-There are many other bodies responsible for regulating different aspects of these sectors, many of whom have more specific powers and legislation than HSE and may therefore be in a better position to respond to patient or service user incidents or complaints.
-For more detailed guidance, please refer to our A-Z guide to the Health and Safety (Enforcing Authority) Regulations 1998.
+There are many other bodies responsible for regulating different aspects of these sectors.
+Many of these have more specific powers and legislation than HSE and may therefore be in a better position to respond to patient or service user incidents or complaints.
+For more detailed guidance, please refer to our A-Z guide to the Health and Safety (Enforcing Authority) Regulations.

 Our role in patient and service user incident investigation

 Healthcare is managed and regulated differently in England, Scotland and Wales.
-The various regulators across GB have a range of powers to secure improvement and/or justice.
-Where those regulators have patient / service user safety within their remit, and have powers to secure justice, we will not - in general - investigate or take action.
+The various regulators across Great Britain have a range of powers to secure improvement and/or justice.
+Where those regulators have patient or service user safety within their remit, and have powers to secure justice, we will not, in general, investigate or take action.
 However we may investigate, in accordance with our selection criteria (as set out below), where other regulators do not have such powers.

-In England, Scotland and Wales regulatory bodies such as the General Medical Council (GMC) and Nursing and Midwifery Council (NMC) have important roles to play in ensuring that professional standards are maintained and may be better placed than HSE to secure justice, improve standards or prevent a recurrence.
+In England, Scotland and Wales regulatory bodies such as the General Medical Council (GMC) and Nursing and Midwifery Council (NMC) have important roles to play in ensuring professional standards are maintained.
+They may be better placed than HSE to secure justice, improve standards or prevent a recurrence.

-The roles of health and social care regulators, professional bodies and others are described below, where we also link to relevant agreements with them.
+The roles of health and social care regulators, professional bodies and others are described below, and where we also link to relevant agreements with them.
 The agreements set out our respective roles and responsibilities, clarify which regulator is likely to take action and describe information sharing arrangements.
-A number of agreements are currently in development.

 HSE sets out its overall public safety policy and priorities for enforcement on our website.
 In general we will only investigate where:

-• The accident or incident is reportable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) and falls within our incident selection criteria.
-These tend to include major non-clinical accidents such as trips and falls, scalding and those arising from people handling; or
+- the accident or incident is reportable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (RIDDOR) and falls within our incident selection criteria.
+These tend to include major non-clinical accidents such as trips and falls, scalding and those arising from people handling, or

 The 'established standards' that HSE will consider, in deciding whether investigation is appropriate, include:

-• widely recognised, followed and expected practices for dealing with a particular issue; or
+- widely recognised, followed and expected practices for dealing with a particular issue,

-• duty holder's (ie healthcare providers) internal guidance, or well established external guidance from others, where this addresses issues that fall within HSE's broader selection criteria.
+- dutyholders (healthcare providers) internal guidance, or well-established external guidance from others, where this addresses issues that fall within HSE's broader selection criteria

 'Established standards' will not, in general, include those which cover: